Security for Your Smartphone – Tips and Some Helpful Apps

 A useful app to keep track of which apps can access which feature is MyPermissions.
 It organizes your apps in different categories and shows you, for example, which app has access to your camera, or which app can access your contacts.

-…Data on the phone: When you protect your phone with a PIN, someone could still connect it to a computer and get your data.
+Encrypt your phone data: When you protect your phone with a PIN, someone could still connect it to a computer and get your data.
 But when you encrypt your phone, it is much harder to gain access to your data.
 On some devices, such as Samsung, you will not get around using a password, but the extra security is worth it.
-Some Marshmallow 6.0 devices and iPhones are shipped with mandatory encryption.
-Check if this is the case on your device.
-If not, or if your phone is running on Lollipop, encrypt it yourself.
+Most Android devices and iPhones come with encryption.
+Check if this is activated on your device.
+If not, encrypt it yourself.
 Find out how here.

 5. Get Anti-theft Software